justinjrussell/javascript-best-practices-modules-demo/README.md

 Each Demo can be ran by opening the *index.html* in the browser

-*The CommonJS project must be compiled first*

-You will need to do the following:
+To run the CommonJS Demo you will need to do the following:

 1. Install [Node.js](https://nodejs.org/)
 2. Download the demo